kanwarpannu/cheat-sheets/MongoDB-sheet.md

 * MongoDB is open source NoSQL (not only sql) based document database.
 * When using Atlas MongoDB for first time we will create a cluster of database from their website, create users and IP addresses from where its accessible.
 * So a typical architecture will look like Cluster -> Database -> Collections(Documents).
-* After creating a cluster an empty database will be created on the cluster and a connection string to access it would be provided, which can be used to connect from UI or our applications.
+* After creating a cluster, an empty database will be created on the cluster and a connection string to access it would be provided, which can be used to connect from UI or our applications.
 * An empty DB does not show up in DB list until it's populated with some data or collections.
 * All CRUD commands in MongoDB are through APIs.
 * Collections are similar to tables in RDBMS but have no defined field names and every entry in collection can have its own set of fields.
+* Every entry in collection is in BSON format (JSON + new supported fields).
+* Here is gist to all common commands in mongodb: [Cheat Sheet](https://gist.github.com/codeSTACKr/53fd03c7f75d40d07797b8e4e47d78ec)